Multiple arrests made as large crowd of BLM protesters gather outside Met Gala

 “The NYPD has a total financial allocation of $11bn per year.
 This money goes towards racist policing that destroys Black and brown communities while people who are struggling do not get the resources they need.
 CARE, not COPS, is the answer,” the flyer read.

-Prior to the arrests, the protestors seemed to be peacefully demonstrating in the street, with additional video footage showing the large crowd chanting and people hanging on the traffic light posts.
+Prior to the arrests, the protestors seemed to be peacefully demonstrating in the street, with additional video footage showing the large crowd chanting: “If we don’t get no justice, then they don’t get no peace,” and people hanging on the traffic light posts.

 Join our new commenting forum